 We use technology to support caregivers and promote independence.

 The Dementia Association for Awareness and Support (DAAS) operates through a series of volunteers who are passionate about its mission, vision and values.
-Explore the links below to learn about the organization, and read our history in the FAQs below.

 Our experience trying to help loved ones cope with managing the degenerative condition of dementia led us to recognize that caregivers are burdened.
 They are burdened by the fear of the unknown, and the stress of navigating the system on their own.
 In our experience, there wasn’t a centralized process or organization that could effectively assist with answering all of the questions or finding resources to assist the families.
 While every situation is slightly different, meaning that solutions need to be personalized for particular circumstances, there are in fact many commonalities, and areas where caregivers could be guided along their journey.